-- Log in or register for a myIR secure online services account to use a range of secure services - Demonstrations learn about our services by watching short videos. - Get it done online complete forms and returns, make payments, make an appointment to see us, give us feedback. - Work it out use our calculators, worksheets and tools, for example, check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our guides and forms or fill in forms online.
+- Log in or register for a myIR to manage your tax and entitlements online. - Demonstrations learn about our services by watching short videos. - Get it done online complete forms and returns, make payments, give us feedback. - Work it out use our calculators, worksheets and tools, for example, to check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our guides and forms.